 To get more bookings, DO post these photos on Instagram:

 - professional-quality photos you’ve made of your own family or friends

 - no more than ONE behind-the-scenes photo per week!

 If you’re struggling to maintain a healthy professional/personal balance, maybe it’s time to create a separate Instagram account for your personal photos – one your clients won’t see or associate with your brand.

-Social media is an ongoing experiment.
+Social media is an ongoing experiment for many marketing photographers.
 Try something for a couple of weeks, then (if it’s not working for you) change it!
 Everything from posting times to the types of photos you post will garner different attention depending on your unique audience and personality.
 Don’t be afraid to try new things!

 They’re Using the Right Hashtags – In the Right Place!

 Your hashtags shouldn’t go in the caption field below your photo.
 They should go in the first comment after you post your image!
 Share at least 11 hashtags for the best results.

 While hashtags like #ILoveMyClients may be cute and fun, they won’t get you anywhere if you’re looking for new business.
 To get more customers, focus on location- and genre-specific hashtags like:

 If a couple is using Instagram to look for a photographer in the Paris area, they’re much more likely to search one of the above hashtags than they are to search #BeautifulCouple or #GreenDress.